 Energy and Temperature Modeling

-The Energy and Temperature Modeling Team is performing qualitative analyses in order to accurately model the impact of MEER:ReflEction on solar radiation, temperature, and precipitation patterns.
+The Energy and Temperature Modeling Team is performing quantitative analyses in order to accurately model the impact of MEER:ReflEction on solar radiation, temperature, and precipitation patterns.
 The team's analyses will discover the optimal location for mirror array implementation for the greatest impact on the climate temperature and discover what negative impacts may arise, in order to minimize the effects.

 Temperature Modeling and Terrestrial Ecology Team Leader